‘The Whale’s’ problems are much bigger than casting, and critics worry about who will pay the price

 Overweight people have every right to be angry

-In actuality, essayist Emily McCombs has observed, overweight people are relentlessly pressured to conform to other people’s body ideals, even when they already love their own bodies or feel indifferent towards them.
+In actuality, essayist Emily McCombs has observed, overweight people are relentlessly pressured to conform to other people’s body ideals, even when fat people already feel love or indifference towards their own bodies.

 McCombs, who has gained and lost significant weight throughout her life, notes how other people never allow large-bodied people to just exist: Instead, they bully and catcall, give unsolicited advice about exercise and diet, and sexually fetishize largeness.